The Employer's Guide To EU Pay Transparency and Pay Reporting Directive

 When is pay data reporting required under the new directive?

 Understanding when pay data reporting is required means employers can begin to comply and anticipate any barriers to compliance.
-Frequency of reporting depends on the size of organization, but must be submitted as follows:
+Frequency of reporting depends on the size of organization.

 6 key areas for pay data reporting